casdoor/casdoor-website/docs/integration/C++/NginxCommunityVersion.md

     ![ConfigureRole](/img/integration/C++/NGINX_Community/ConfigureRole.png)

 7. (Optional) In the top bar, select "User Management" > "Users", and then add new users based on your needs.
-If the users you need already exist, you can skip this step.
+If the users already exist, skip this step.
 In this article, we create an example user named "user".

-8. Go back to the "Roles" page mentioned in step 5, edit the `nginx_role` role, and add the users you need to the "Included Users" option.
-In this article, we add the previously created `builtin/user` here.
+8. Go back to the "Roles" page mentioned in step 5, edit the `nginx_role` role, and add the required users to **Included Users** (e.g. the previously created `builtin/user`).

 ## II.
 Configure Oauth2-Proxy

-**Note**: This article uses the Oauth2-Proxy project as an example.
-If you want to use Vouch instead of Oauth2-Proxy, please refer to their official documentation on [GitHub](https://github.com/vouch/vouch-proxy).
+**Note**: For Vouch instead of OAuth2-Proxy, see [vouch-proxy on GitHub](https://github.com/vouch/vouch-proxy).

-**Note**: This article assumes that your site is configured with a trusted SSL certificate and only allows HTTPS access, or that you have set up automatic redirection from HTTP visitors to HTTPS.
-This helps maximize the protection of cookies and prevents malicious reading of login tokens.
-If your site needs to be accessed via the insecure HTTP protocol, please modify the relevant commands accordingly.
-For more help with deploying via HTTP, please refer to the official documentation of Oauth2-Proxy on [GitHub](https://github.com/oauth2-proxy/oauth2-proxy).
+**Note**: This guide assumes HTTPS (or HTTP→HTTPS redirect).
+For HTTP-only deployment, adjust the commands and see [OAuth2-Proxy docs](https://github.com/oauth2-proxy/oauth2-proxy).

 **Tips**: [OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy) provides various deployment methods (such as source code compilation, Docker installation, etc.).
 For ease of explanation, this article uses the "pre-built binary" for deployment.

 1. Go to the [GitHub Releases](https://github.com/oauth2-proxy/oauth2-proxy/releases) page and download the binary package corresponding to your operating system and CPU architecture.
    As of January 1, 2024, the latest release version of OAuth-Proxy is `V7.5.1`.
-If you want to download the binary package for this version, you can execute the following command for Linux with AMD64:
+To download the binary for this version on Linux AMD64, run:

    ```bash
    wget -O oauth2-proxy-linux.tar.gz https://github.com/oauth2-proxy/oauth2-proxy/releases/download/v7.5.1/oauth2-proxy-v7.5.1.linux-amd64.tar.gz